How I Made the Switch to Natural and Cruelty-Free Personal Care Products

 Dental Care

-At first, I was not particularly discerning about which natural toothpaste brand I used, until I learned about the potential hazards of carrageenan – an additive that is sometimes included in food, personal products, and most natural toothpaste brands.
-These days I switch it up between Himalaya Botanique’s ayurvedic toothpaste and Weleda’s salt toothpaste, both of which are carrageenan-free.
+At first I was not particularly discerning about which natural toothpaste brand I used, until I learned about the potential hazards of carrageenan—an additive that’s sometimes included in food, personal products, and most natural toothpaste brands.
+These days, I rotate between Himalaya Botanique’s ayurvedic toothpaste and Weleda’s salt toothpaste, both of which are carrageenan-free.

 Deodorant